Great Amber Concert Hall

 The Great Amber Concert Hall (Koncertzāle "Lielais Dzintars") is a concert hall, cultural and arts centre in Liepāja, Latvia.
 The building features a cone-shaped structure, enveloped by a tilted glazed facade.

 The Liepāja Symphony Orchestra is a resident of the concert hall.

 In March 2016, the 24th Liepaja International Stars Festival took place in the Great Amber Concert Hall.
-The festival opened on March 5, 2016 under the direction of conductor Matthias Manasi with the Liepāja Symphony Orchestra and the piano duo Amal.
-Matthias Manasi played and conducted the Piano Concerto No. 0 by Ludwig van Beethoven.
-Bishara Haroni and Yaron Kohlberg were the soloists in the Concerto for Two Pianos and Orchestra by Francis Poulenc and the Piano Concerto No. 10 for two pianos by Wolfgang Amadeus Mozart.